 Federal regulations mandate that a student receiving financial aid under Title IV programs must maintain Satisfactory Academic Progress (SAP) in his/her course of study regardless of whether or not financial aid is awarded each semester.
 To receive and to continue to receive financial aid, you must:

-If a student is placed on financial aid suspension and has unusual circumstances (illness, death in the family, accidents, etc.) that were a factor in not meeting satisfactory academic progress, he or she has the right to submit an appeal .
+If a student is placed on financial aid suspension and has unusual circumstances (illness, death in the family, accidents, etc.) that were a factor in not meeting satisfactory academic progress, he or she has the right to submit an appeal by using the appeal link located on the student self service account .
 Appeals are reviewed by the Appeals Committee and all decisions are final.

 When a recipient of Title IV funds (Loan, Pell, FSEOG, or ACG) withdraws from a school or stops attending before 60% of the term, the school must determine the amount of Title IV aid the student has earned as of the student’s withdrawal date.
 Students should always contact the Financial Aid Office before withdrawing from a class to see how this might affect their financial aid.
 Visit Withdrawing from School/Non-Attendance for more information.

 Department of Veterans Affairs educational benefits are designated to provide eligible individuals with an opportunity for educational and career growth.
 It is certainly one of the most valuable benefits afforded to veterans and qualified dependents and should be wisely utilized.
 Veterans have earned the right to use their educational benefits for the purpose it was intended for, and we at HCC are both pleased and honored to assist you in utilizing it to your best advantage.
 We welcome you to our campus and hope you will significantly benefit through your studies.
 Please fill out the online application to determine your eligibility for VA Benefits.
 For more information visit Veterans Services on this website.